 When evacuation is necessary, a statement from the President of the University will be issued.
-The Director of the Austria Program, or his designate, is responsible for relaying the statement to the staff in Gaming and gathering the students, first in the Audi-Max and if for some reason this is not possible, the Gaming Parish Church, for an informational briefing as soon as possible after a crisis event.
+The Director of the Austrian Program, or his designate, is responsible for relaying the statement to the staff in Gaming and gathering the students in the Audi-Max and, if for some reason this is not possible, the Gaming Parish Church, for an informational briefing as soon as possible after a crisis event.
 Information given will be limited to the facts as specified and not open to subjective opinion.

-The Director of Study Abroad (main campus) will be responsible for facilitating a phone bank on the home campus that would disseminate the same information to parents within the same time frame.
-Public Relations will be responsible for posting such information as deemed necessary (i.e. Web site, staff bulletin, etc.).
+The Austrian Enrollment Office (main campus) will be responsible for facilitating a phone bank on the home campus that would disseminate the same information to parents within the same time frame.
+Public Relations will be responsible for posting such information as deemed necessary (i.e. web site, staff bulletin, etc.).

 While Students are Traveling: